Artin-Schreier quandles of involutions in absolute Galois groups: Number fields

+of profinite involutory quandles.
+The left hand side is~$\hatFQ_2(S)$ by definition~\eqref{eq:FQ=Inv(F)}.
+The right hand side is~$\Inv(\Gal(\bbQ))$ by our choice of~$\Gal(\Qtr)$ inside~$\Gal(\bbQ)$: it contains all involutions.
+The result then follows from the definition~$\AS(\bbQ)=\Inv(\Gal(\bbQ))$ of the Artin--Schreier quandle. \end{proof}

-of pro-finite spaces from the Artin--Schreier quandle onto the real spectrum.
+\begin{remark} For any field~$F$ of characteristic zero, passage to conjugacy classes gives a surjection~$\AS(F)\to\Ord(F)$ of profinite spaces from the Artin--Schreier quandle onto the real spectrum.
 This surjection should{\it~not} suggest, however, that we can compute the real spectrum~$\Ord(F)$ from the Artin--Schreier quandle~$\AS(F)$ alone.
-In particular, the reader may have wondered if we can recover the real spectrum of a field from its Artin--Schreier quandle as the set of orbits.~(Recall that the orbits of a quandle are the equivalence classes of its elements under the equivalence relation generated by~$x\rhd y\sim y$ for all~$x$ and~$y$.)
-However, this is not the case~(see the following Example~\ref{ex:sqrt2}).
-Instead, we have two surjections
+In particular, the reader may have wondered if we can recover the real spectrum of a field from its Artin--Schreier quandle as the space of orbits.
+To make perfect sense of this question, one would first have to exercise some care to define spaces of orbits for all profinite quandles.
+Any reasonable definition, however, would yield the following for Artin--Schreier quandles: the group~$\Gal(F)$ acts on the space~$\AS(F)$ via conjugation, and~$\Orb(\AS(F))$ is the space of orbits for the restriction of this action to the closed subgroup generated by~$\AS(F)$.
+Yet, we still cannot recover the real spectrum of a field from its Artin--Schreier quandle as the space of orbits in this sense~(see the following Example~\ref{ex:sqrt2}).
+Instead, we have two surjections.

 and neither of them has to be injective.
-The Artin--Schreier quandle~$\AS(F)$ is contained inside~$\Gal(F)$, of course, and we can identify the real spectrum~$\Ord(F)$ with the orbits of the involutions under conjugation with~$\Gal(F)$, whereas the elements in~$\Orb(\AS(F))$ are the orbits under conjugation with respect to the subgroup generated by the involutions. \end{remark}
+The Artin--Schreier quandle~$\AS(F)$ is contained inside~$\Gal(F)$, of course, and we can identify the real spectrum~$\Ord(F)$ with the orbits of the involutions under conjugation with~$\Gal(F)$.
+In contrast, the elements in~$\Orb(\AS(F))$ are the orbits under conjugation with respect to the closed subgroup generated by the involutions. \end{remark}